micsthepick/jsfx-tv/README.md

 # jsfx-tv

-Play Composite B&W patterns out of your pc's soundcard!
+Play Composite B&W patterns out of your pc's soundcard! *(Designed and tested on PAL components, NTSC can be prepared on request?)

 ## setup:
 Copy files to \<REAPER install dir\>/Effects